admbahm/SpreadsheetHelper/README.md

 - [Pandas](https://pandas.pydata.org/): For providing powerful data manipulation capabilities.
 - The Lean Software Development community for their continuous efforts in improving software processes.

----

-Feel free to replace placeholder text like `your-username` with your actual GitHub username and add any additional sections or customizations as needed.
-This README provides a clear, structured overview of your repository's purpose, features, and usage instructions.